Andrey Shestakov: Biography

 After graduating from the Institute of Red Professors in 1924, where he entered in 1921, he became Head of the Department of History of the Soviet Union at the Communist University of the Toilers of the East (1924), Faculty of Ethnology of the 1st Moscow State University (1924–1928), 2nd Moscow State University (1924–1939, from 1930 – at the Moscow State Pedagogical University), department of the Voronezh State University (1928–1929).
 He also taught at the Institute of Nationalities of the USSR, Institute of Red Professors, Military Political Academy.

-Shestakov was the became the first editor of the first Soviet historical journal, Marxist Historian, from 1926 to 1930.
+Shestakov became the first editor of the first Soviet historical journal, Marxist Historian, from 1926 to 1930.
 He was one of the organizers and leaders of the Society of Marxist Historians.

 In 1930 he was elected a full member of the Communist Academy under the Central Executive Committee of the Soviet Union.

 From 1930 to 1935 he was deputy director for science, acting director of the Museum of the Revolution of the Soviet Union.

 In 1935, the Committee on Scientists and Educational Institutions was approved by a full member of the Institute of Nationalities and was awarded the title of professor.

 In 1937, the All-Union Committee for Higher Education awarded him the degree of Doctor of Historical Sciences.

 In 1939 he was the head of the 19th–20th centuries Soviet Union history sector, in 1939–1941 he was a senior researcher at the Institute of History of the Academy of Sciences of the Soviet Union.